The Big Question – is ham radio dead??

 • Digital Voice modes are popular because Repeaters, Reflectors, C4FM nodes, hotspots now utilise the Internet to extend their capabilities, accessing talk groups.

-• The Internet now allows us to receive reception reports using Digital modes, tools like WSPR, PSK Reporter providing almost immediate feedback on your signal, where it’s being received, the strength of your signal….these facilities allow you to make changes to your equipment, your antennas, your time of day, to see the effect that they have.
+• The Internet now allows us to receive reception reports using Digital modes, tools like WSPR, PSK Reporter providing almost immediate feedback on your signal, where it’s being received, the strength of your signal….these facilities allow you to make changes to your equipment, your antennas, your time of day, to see the effect that they have, as well as receive up to date propagation reports.

 • The amount of websites covering this hobby is massive, with many specialist sites.